 My regular walk around Farmoor Reservoir took me, this sunny afternoon, to the north side of the smaller basin.The southwesterly wind was strong here and cold, blowing without hindrance across the reservoir, beating and tugging at me, causing my eyes to water.

-Looking down to the settling beds that lie below the perimeter track that runs along the reservoir bank, I found myself at eye level with a hunting Kestrel, holding station in mid air.
-In classic pose, it hung in the wind, oblivious of me in its concentration, grey head bent downwards to scrutinise the ground below.
+Looking down to the settling beds that lie below the perimeter track running along the reservoir bank, I found myself at eye level with a hunting male Kestrel, holding station in mid air.
+In classic pose, it hung in the wind, oblivious of me, its concentration total, its grey head bent downwards to scrutinise the ground below.

-Such was the strength of the wind the bird could keep any wing movement to a minimum, just holding them out was sufficient, trusting the rest to aerodynamics.
-It remained for some minutes, perfectly balanced, winnowing its wings to hold position and not be overwhelmed by the wind.Then its wings ceased beating and it allowed itself to become subservient to the wind, taken in a sweeping arc of controlled flight downwind, low along the reservoir bank, only to rise and tack into the wind, become its master and resume hovering.
+Such was the strength of the wind the bird could keep any wing movement to a minimum, for the most part just holding them out was sufficient, trusting the rest to aerodynamics.
+It remained for some minutes, perfectly balanced, occasionally winnowing its wings to hold position so as not to be overwhelmed by the wind.Then its wings ceased beating and it allowed itself to become subservient to the wind, taken in a sweeping arc of controlled flight downwind, low along the reservoir bank, only to rise and tack into the wind, become its master and resume hovering.

 The image presented was the absolute embodiment of its colloquial name of Windhover.

-For a while it seemed that this unlikely perch would prove inadequate but with head inclined downwards it continued surveying the grass, already lush after days of prolonged rain.
+For a while it seemed that this unlikely perch would prove inadequate but with head inclined downwards it continued surveying the grass below, already lush after days of prolonged rain.
 For minutes it found nothing to spark its interest but then came a tensing and stilling of head and body, its gaze laser intent, focused entirely on something that was invisible to me in the grass.
-The bird made constant adjustments of its head, minor movements, bobbing from side to side, forward and back, judging angles and line of descent.
+The bird made constant minor adjustments of its head, bobbing it from side to side, forward and back, judging angles and line of descent.
 Deciding if and when was the opportune moment to strike.

 Had it really caught something or missed its prey?
-Only the Kestrel knew.
-For a minute it remained motionless, wings remaining outspread, an orange crucifix in the greenery, mantling something.
+At this moment only the Kestrel knew.
+For a minute it remained motionless, wings remaining outspread, an orange brown crucifix in the greenery, mantling something.
 It drew its wings to its body and remained on the ground, confirming it was holding a victim in the grass with its foot.

 Grasping the remains of its prey it flew low alongside the railings, then to be swept by the wind up and away into the swaying embrace of the nearby trees.